What’s the environmental cost of Switzerland’s new supercomputer?

 Swiss Alps supercomputer to leverage AI for science

-“Two wind turbines could cover the needs,” he says.
-“It’s not insignificant, but it’s justified if the goal is to advance fundamental scientific research.”
+“Two wind turbines could cover the needs.
+“It’s not insignificant, but it’s justified if the goal is to advance fundamental scientific research,” he says.
 By comparison, the El Capitan supercomputer, the world’s most powerful, uses over four times more power at 29 megawatts – electricity which also comes from non-renewable sources.

-Meanwhile, to meet the growing needs, major private tech companies like Amazon, Google and Microsoft are investing heavily in nuclear power.
+Meanwhile, to meet their growing energy needs, major private tech companies like Amazon, Google and Microsoft are investing heavily in nuclear power.

 But Maria Grazia Giuffreda, deputy director of the Swiss Center for Scientific Computing (CSCS), says it’s “unthinkable to continue building computing centers everywhere powered by nuclear energy”.
 Her organisation houses Alps and other major computing systems.
-“We must focus on clean and alternative energy sources,” she adds, noting that the publicly-funded CSCS has taken this approach.
+“We must focus on clean and alternative energy sources,” she says, noting that the publicly-funded CSCS has taken such an approach.

 Alps relies exclusively on hydropower, meaning direct CO2 emissions are minimal.
 Whereas US-based data centers often have diesel generators in case of emergencies, the CSCS has backup batteries and a water reserve.
 This allows critical services like MeteoSwiss, the national weather forecaster, to run autonomously for about 20 minutes while the supercomputers are down.
 The CSCS also repurposes the water used to cool its servers as a hot water supply for the city of Swiss city of Lugano.